lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program2.md

 ## Assignment

 Create a program that reads in a list of CSCI classes from a file.
-Store the list in an array of data structures.
-Then, allow the user to have a number of options to query the list of classes and get information about them.
-You must include the following options:
+Store the list in an array of structures.
+Then, give the user to have a number of options to query the list of classes and get information about them.
+You must include the following query options:
 * Quit
 * Print all classes
 * Print all classes by course id (e.g., `CSCI 112`)